 \section{Abstract}

-Several efforts in nonadiabatic molecular dynamics are based on Madelung's hydrodynamic description of nuclear motion, while the electronic component is treated as a finite-dimensional quantum system.
-As the quantum potential in Madelung hydrodynamics leads to severe challenges, one often seeks to neglect its contribution thereby approximating nuclear motion as classical.
-Then, the resulting model couples classical hydrodynamics for the nuclei to the quantum motion of the electronic component.
-Such mixed quantum-classical fluid models have also appeared in solvation dynamics to describe the coupling between liquid solvents and the quantum solute molecule.
+Several methods in nonadiabatic molecular dynamics are based on Madelung's hydrodynamic description of nuclear motion, while the electronic component is treated as a finite-dimensional quantum system.
+In this context, the quantum potential leads to severe computational challenges and one often seeks to neglect its contribution, thereby approximating nuclear motion as classical.
+The resulting model couples classical hydrodynamics for the nuclei to the quantum motion of the electronic component, leading to the structure of a complex fluid system.
+This type of mixed quantum-classical fluid models have also appeared in solvation dynamics to describe the coupling between liquid solvents and the quantum solute molecule.
 While these approaches represent a promising direction, their mathematical structure requires a certain care.
-In some cases, challenging second-order gradients make these equations hardly tractable.
+In some cases, challenging higher-order gradients make these equations hardly tractable.
 In other cases, these models are based on phase-space formulations that suffer from well-known consistency issues.
-Here, we present new quantum-classical fluid system that resolves these issues.
-Unlike common approaches, the current system is obtained by applying the fluid closure at the level of the action principle of the original phase-space model, thereby inheriting variational and Hamiltonian structures, and ensuring energy/momentum balance.
-After discussing some of its structural properties and dynamical invariants, we illustrate the proposed fluid model in the case of pure-dephasing systems.
-We conclude with a presentation of some invariant planar models.
+Here, we present a new complex fluid system that resolves these difficulties.
+Unlike common approaches, the current system is obtained by applying the fluid closure at the level of the action principle of the original phase-space model.
+As a result, the system inherits a Hamiltonian structure and retains energy/momentum balance.
+After discussing some of its structural properties and dynamical invariants, we illustrate the model in the case of pure-dephasing dynamics.
+We conclude by presenting some invariant planar models.

 { \contentsname

 }